Paraglider

 The Learn to Fly section of this web site explains the relative merits of each discipline, the types of flying involved, and provides an insight into the training methods used.

 As you near the end of your initial training with one of our registered schools, it's important to start looking for suitable recreational club to join.
+Obtaining your Club Pilot rating marks the end of your formal instruction and qualifies you to leave the school and fly within a BHPA recreational club.

 Paraglider (Courtesy Grant Oseland)

-The BHPA has a disability initiative called Flyability.
+The BHPA also has a disability initiative called Flyability.
 This reports directly to the BHPA's Executive Council on disability related matters within the sport.

 Flyability doesn't simply take people with disabilities flying, it strives to motivate people with disabilities to become involved in the sport of hang gliding and paragliding and to train as pilots.